top of page

 We struggled last season with physicality.
 Particularly where some opponents had players who had matured earlier.
 It has been a test to support my players psychologically at times and guide them through this challenging time in their life and some of them have had a real block when seeing a tall 12/13 year old warm up against them!

 We currently play in Stourbridge & District Youth Football League - Division 4.
 My pre-season objectives were to support the lads in their learning of the change of format to 11v11, provide a positive and supporting learning environment for them to engage socially with their team mates and to start to introduce tactical understanding to them to support this learning journey.
 In terms of "what does a successful season look like" Its a team that works together, works hard and works for each other.
-I want them to work hard out of posession and work intelligently in possession.
+I want them to work hard out of possession and work intelligently in possession.

 start to think about how we play based on the profile

 as a unit.
-We have decided to play in a 1-3-5-1-1
+We have decided to play in a 1-3-5-2

 Formation.
 This allows us to try and gain a